Eton Mess Dessert

 You can use the same recipe below and add raspberries instead to give you a recipe for Eton mess with raspberries.
 In fact, a raspberry Eton mess is a sort of Eton mess with a twist!
 Or add different berries for a mixed berry Eton mess.

-Wikipedia reports that Eton Mess is served up to the teams at the annual cricket match against Harrow school (who coincidentally also have a couple of rackets courts).
+Eton Mess is served up to the teams at the annual cricket match against Harrow school.
+Harrow, coincidentally, also have a couple of rackets courts.

 The trick is to get the meringue crispy on the outside and chewy in the middle.
 In the end, it is broken up to mix with the cream and strawberries anyway.